yaoweibin/nginx_tcp_proxy_module/doc/README.txt

     The motivation of writing these modules is Nginx's high performance and robustness.
 At first, I developed this module just for general TCP proxy.
 And now, this module is frequently used in websocket reverse proxying.

-But you can't use the same port with HTTP modules.
+    You can't use the same listening port with HTTP modules.

 Directives
   ngx_tcp_moodule